citrix/terraform-provider-citrixitm/README.md

 Using the provider requires a Citrix ITM account with access to the API.
 You can sign up by visiting the [Citrix ITM Portal](https://portal.cedexis.com).

 To find out if your account has access to the API, navigate to `My Account > API > Oauth Configuration`.
-If you don't see these options then you'll need to send an email to [Cedexis Support](mailto:support@cedexis.comi) and request API access.
+If you don't see these options then you'll need to send an email to [Citrix ITM Support](mailto:support@cedexis.com) and request API access.

 <img src="./images/oauth_nav.png" alt="Navigate to OAuth Config Page" width="400"/>